learnweb/moodle-report_scorm/README.md

 ### Understanding the flow of this plugin
 To understand the flow of this Plugin it is recommended to start in the classes/report.php file.
 Here you can find the display function that is invoked by Moodle.

+The high-level flow is:
+Initially we get the scormid from moodle.
+We then fetch the associated SCOIDs from the database.
+For each sco we then retrieve all track data from the database, this data is structured in the cmi-dot-notation meaning we get a big array with "cmi.path.to.resource":"value". from this large unstructured array we build the corrosponding structure as arrays and subarrays ($array['path']['to]['resource]=value).
+The corrosponding data structure will be structured by attempt made by a student.
+We restructure this to instead reflect what attempts were made for a question.
+We then add some statistical data like percentage correct.
+This is now passed to the javascript where we try to group questions, extract some info like the questiontext and finally choose what visualizations type to use for this question and append its visualization to the DOM.